JernejHren/EVSCI/readme.md

       - name: "EVSCI Dummy Tariff"
         state: "1"

-Then select sensor.evsci_dummy_tariff during installation.
+    Select sensor.evsci_dummy_tariff during installation.

     In the configuration settings, set Limit Block 1 to your home's main power limit (e.g., 11000 W).

     You can ignore limits for Blocks 2-5.

-🕒 For Users with simple Day/Night Tariffs

-You can create a template sensor that returns 1 during the day and 2 during the night, and set different power limits for Block 1 and Block 2 in the EVSCI configuration.
 🚀 Charging Modes

     OFF: Charging is disabled.

     Dynamic: The smartest mode.
 Charges as fast as possible but strictly respects the current Tariff Block limit to avoid penalty fees.

     PV Only: Charges only using excess solar energy.
-If excess power drops below 6A, charging pauses (0A).

-        Note: Works independently of tariff blocks (uses available solar).
+        Starts when excess power > 6A.

+        Pauses (0A) if clouds appear or house consumption rises.

     Min + PV: Always charges at minimum power (6A) from the grid to ensure progress, but adds excess solar power on top when available.